listw2sn.Rd

 object.

-a listw
+listw

-object from for example nb2listw
+object from for examplenb2listw

-a spatial.neighbour
+a

 listw2sn()